cptn-solo/woffler_contract/woffler.contracts.md

 * `idlevel` (ID of the level to be unlocked)

 ### Intent
 INTENT.
 The intent of the `{{ unlocklvl }}` action is to generate cells for a given level and mark level unlocked if compatible green/red set was found by the pretender.
+Rules:

-If a level being unlocked is the Root level of the Root branch, pretender must own stake in the branch.
-If a level is general one, pretender must stand in the previous level and be Green.
+* if a level being unlocked is the Root level of Root branch, pretender must own stake in the branch
+* if a level being unlocked is the Root level of Split branch, pretender must stand in the previous level, be Green, and retries count must be > 0.
+Additional tries are bought by calling `splitbet` action.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.